 This phase of testing uses concentrated sulphuric acid to convert rare earth minerals in pre-leach residue (PLR) to water-soluble rare earth sulphate material.
-A key feature of Arafura's Acid Bake pilot is the adoption of paddle dryer technology for both baking and subsequent cooling of the sulphated material.
+An important feature of Arafura's Acid Bake pilot is the adoption of paddle dryer technology for both baking and subsequent cooling of the sulphated material.
 Paddle dryers are used in a variety of applications and offer substantial operational advantages over rotary kilns - not the least of which is dramatically lower operating temperatures.

 Phase 4 involved the treatment of over 2 tonnes of PLR and we regard it as the most significant execution risk item for the Nolans flowsheet.
 It was a great success.
-As I informed the market on August 31, 2018: "We and our partners in this pilot are comfortable in concluding that paddle dryer technology is highly suitable for processing Nolans NdPr- rich pre-leach residue material."
+As I informed the market on August 31, 2018: "We and our partners in this pilot are comfortable in concluding that paddle dryer technology is highly suitable for processing Nolans NdPr-rich pre-leach residue material."

-At the time of this writing the company is directing its immediate efforts to water leach processing of the sulphated material and to completing phases 5 and 6 of the Pilot Program, collectively termed Rare Earth Processing.
+At the time of this writing the Company is directing its immediate efforts to water leach processing of the sulphated material and to completing phases 5 and 6 of the Pilot Program, collectively termed Rare Earth Processing.
 Then comes Phase 7: Rare Earth Separation.
 We expect the entire program to be complete before the end of CY2018.

-I think it is important to highlight to shareholders the steps the Board has taken to put the company in the best position possible to execute the DFS by bringing in appropriate expertise required at this stage of the company's development.
+I think it is important to highlight to shareholders the steps the Board has taken to put the Company in the best position possible to execute the DFS by bringing in appropriate expertise required at this stage of the Company's development.
 In January 2018, Mark Southey, previously Worley Parsons Group Managing Director for Minerals, Metals and Chemicals, agreed to join the Arafura Board.
-As a former member of Worley Parsons global executive leadership team, it is hard to overstate the depth of experience Mark brings to the company.
-In March 2018, Stewart Watkins, a chemical engineer with
+As a former member of Worley Parsons global executive leadership team, it is hard to overstate the depth of experience Mark brings to the Company.
+In March 2018, Stewart Watkins, a chemical engineer with 25 years' experience, was appointed as Nolans Project Manager.
+As Managing Director, I am certainly appreciative of the decades of knowhow these two executives can bring to bear on our project.

-MANAGING DIRECTOR'S REVIEW
+MANAGING DIRECTOR'S REVIEW (continued)